 If your design is right but your technology is lacking, there are a few things you can look to upgrade:

-- Speaking of TCRs, when investing in these technologies it is important you get the absolute most from them.
-A good way to do that is by installing iQ, a business intelligence tool created by our sister company CFM, that will give you actionable insights into your machines so you know when to purchase, where to place, when to service, cash inventory, usage data, and a whole lot more.
+- Speaking of TCRs, when investing in these expensive technologies it's important you get the absolute most ROI from them. iQ, a business intelligence tool created by our sister company CFM, can give you actionable insights into your machines so you can make data-driven decisions on purchasing, deploying, and optimizing your entire fleet.

 - Another critical piece of integrated TCRs is CFM’s award-winning and patented technology known as Remote Transaction Assist (RTA).
 This solution breaks your staff free from the teller line by allowing them to leverage any cash recycler to complete a transaction from anywhere.